-I burnt mac and cheese on my new frugal stainless steel pot and I can't for the love of god get this thing to come clean, please help.
+I burned mac and cheese on my new frugal stainless steel pot and I can't for the love of god get this thing to come clean, please help.
 It's been soaking for 3 days and still nothing.
 I tried to scrub it, baking soda, boil soap, nothing works, HELP.

 Kimberly from Akron, Ohio